 Economical Insurance: Everything you need to know

-The insurer’s current brands include Economical Insurance, Sonnet, Family Insurance Solutions (a distributor of personal insurance in British Columbia), and Petline Insurance (a pet health insurance company).
+Economical Insurance is one of the brands under Definity Financial Corporation, which also include Sonnet (a digital insurance platform), Family Insurance Solutions (a distributor of personal insurance in British Columbia), and Petline Insurance (a pet health insurance company).

 From a mutual history to a public future